Welcome to Illinois!

 A little north, but pretty far west, is the town of Hawthorn Woods.
 Hawthorn Woods is a bedroom community and offers options for homes on 1+ acre, new construction, or gated golf course living in the Hawthorn Woods Country Club.

-If none of these options suit you, we can continue to look farther north, (Gurnee, Lindenhurst, Lake Villa, Antioch) which offers more affordable housing and access to the Chain of Lakes.
-If you are looking for something closer to the city, we can check Park Ridge and even in Chicago.
+If none of these options suit you, we can continue to look farther north, which offers more affordable housing and access to the Chain of Lakes.
+If you are looking for something closer to the city, we can checkout near suburbs, and even in Chicago.

 Don't get overwhelmed.
 Together, we'll find a place that matches your needs and your budget.